gneCoE/Notices/docs/Files/ExamInstDec2020.md

 1. Now you will get the review option of your attempt at the last you have to press  finish review.
 ![image33.png](Dec2020/media/image33.png)
 ![image34.png](Dec2020/media/image34.png)
-1. Now you exam is submitted successfully.
+1. Now your exam is submitted successfully.
 ![image35.png](Dec2020/media/image35.png)